scaljeri/javascript-dependency-injection-deprecated/README.md

     }

     di.register('$foo', Foo);
-    di.register('$bar', Bar, { augment: true });
+    di.register('$bar', Bar);

     let bar = di.getInstance('$bar', 100);
     bar.add(1); // bar.total === 101

-After **DI** has created the instance, it checks for the existance of the `inject` property.
-If present, the array is
+During registration the constructor is inspected and the line `this.inject = ['$foo'];` parsed.
+Next, just after the `instance` is created, the `inject` array is replaced with an object holding all requested dependencies.
-is replaced with an object holding all requested dependencies.

 NOTE: In this situation the dependencies cannot be used inside the constructor because they are injected after the instance is created.

-However, if you define the dependencies during registration ....
+However, if you need dependencies in the constructor you have a couple of ways to achieve this

 #### Example 2

     class Bar {
         constructor(base) {
-            this.total = this.inject.$foo.add(0, base);
+            this.total = this.inject.$foo.add(0, base); // Here the dependency is used!
         }

         add(val) {